 The priorities and fields of research are chosen in such a way that the transfer between research and teaching is guaranteed.
 For example, new research results are integrated into training and further education programmes on the one hand, and research projects incorporate current concerns and challenges from the real world on the other.

-Particular attention is paid to the subject of “Care and caring throughout life”.
+Particular attention is paid to the subject of “Care and caring across the lifespan”.
 At least once in their lives, most people will be in the position where somebody close to them requires care, be it due to an illness, old age, an accident or a disability.
 This support role is sometimes situational, other times long-term, but does tend to be intensive in most cases.

-Great importance is attached to participation in national and international research projects, with patients and their care-giving relatives involved and integrated in such projects from the very beginning.
+Great importance is attached to participation in national and international research projects, with patients and their care-giving relatives involved in such projects from the outset.
 Research is not conducted about people, but rather with people for the benefit of people.